ValentinoTriadi/SEA-Salon/README.md

 <!-- PROJECT STATUS -->
 ## Project Status
-Project status: _complete_
+Project status: _incomplete_
 <br/>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROOM FOR IMPROVEMENT -->
 ## Room for Improvement
 - Improve Interface
-- Add Level 5
+- Integrate Branch with Service
 <br/>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>